 The preparation of the condensed consolidated financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions that affect reported amounts and disclosures.
 These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements, as well as reported amounts of revenues and expenses during the reporting period.
-Such management estimates include, but are not limited to, the fair value of share-based awards, the fair value of derivative warrant liabilities and contingencies, depreciation and amortization periods, revenue recognition and accounting for income taxes.
+Such management estimates include, but are not limited to, the fair value of share-based awards, the fair value of derivative warrant liabilities, the fair value of Sponsor Vesting Shares issued in connection with the Business Combination, accrued liabilities and contingencies, depreciation and amortization periods, revenue recognition and accounting for income taxes.
 Management evaluates its estimates and assumptions on an ongoing basis using historical experience and other factors, including the current economic environment and adjusts when facts and circumstances dictate.
 These estimates are based on information available as of the date of the condensed consolidated financial statements; therefore, actual results could differ from those estimates.